 A copyright owner can share some or all of those rights with others by transferring (assigning) ownership or granting licenses.

 Another alternative is to consider using a Creative Commons License, especially for items in open access journals or repositories.
-Creative Commons licensing does not replace copyright; it just lets others use works in certain ways that the author chooses, without them having to ask the author's permission first, and encourages creativity, sharing, and innovation.
+Creative Commons licensing does not replace copyright; it just lets others use works in specific ways that the author chooses, without them having to ask the author's permission first, and encourages creativity, sharing, and innovation.
 For more information, check out these links:

 Digital Repositories are the primary means for collecting and displaying open access materials, at least green open access materials.
 They generally come in two varieties: